saltstack/salt-project-website/.gitlab/merge_request_templates/salt-project-merge-request.md

 Describe the purpose of the merge request here.

-## What issues does this PR fix or reference?
+## What issues does this MR fix or reference?

 - Resolves:
 OR